Quick Start

 Player

-encapsulates multiple endpoints and allows you to elegantly make API calls and derive values without having to combine the output of many datapoints.
+The "heavylifter" model is Player.
+Player encapsulates multiple endpoints and allows you to elegantly make API calls and derive values without having to combine the output of many datapoints.

-Read the full Player
+Read the full Player docs here

 Getting players

-To start, we either import Player and pass it our client, or use NexarClient.get_player()
+To start, we either import Player and pass it our client, or use NexarClient.get_player().

 from nexar.models import Player